 … and possibilities.

-Mobile apps are related much more to the devices than traditional desktop or web applications.
+Mobile apps are related much more to devices than traditional desktop or web applications.
 You have that great opportunity to immerse your users into a product by making the software and hardware indistinguishable.
 Consider gestures as a way of navigation.
-Remember that almost all the modern devices are equipped with a camera and a microphone - think about them as alternative methods of entering the data.
+Remember that almost all modern devices are equipped with a camera and a microphone - think about them as alternative methods of entering the data.
 Think through how your layout will adapt to the portrait and landscape device orientation.

-Once you decided that a mobile app is going to be a part of your digital strategy, you should think about what role it plays in it.
-Whether it’s going to be the primary touchpoint for your users or a complementary to another platform or a service, it will determine the overall direction that your design should follow.
+Once you decide that a mobile app is going to be a part of your digital strategy, you should think about what role it plays in it.
+Whether it’s going to be the primary touchpoint for your users or complementary to another platform or a service, it will determine the overall direction that your design should follow.